pgbross/vue-material-adapter/demo/components/top-app-bar/README.md

 | short     | Boolean | Enables short variant.                                         |
 | tag       | String  | Customizes the TopAppBarFixedAdjust tag (defaults to `<main>`) |

-> NOTE: if not dense, prominent, or short will apply `mdc-top-app-bar--fixed-adjust`
+> NOTE: if not dense, prominent, or short will apply `mcw-top-app-bar--fixed-adjust`

 ## Icons